 The first step to living an extraordinary life is identifying what you want.
 I invite you to try the following writing exercise.

 Finish this sentence: “If I wasn’t so [busy, scared, old, broke, etc.] I would……..”
 What is at the core of holding you back?
 For most, it is fear.
 Most of what we fear never happens, but that does not lessen the feeling.
 Naming what is getting in the way reduces the power of the fear or obstacle.

 3 step exercise for realizing your dreams

 So, what do you really want to do, experience or achieve?
-Go back to school, take up painting, fall in love, travel, start your own business?
+Go back to school, take up painting, fall in love, travel or start your own business?
 This is a time for brainstorming.

 - List as many dreams as you want.
 Next, look at your list and circle the three that make your heart skip a beat.
 These are the dreams you were meant to go after.

 Now you’re probably thinking I’m going to make you drop everything and dedicate yourself to your life’s dreams!
 Not a bad idea, but I’m not.
 Everyday life brings enough drama all by itself.
 Too often we set ourselves up with high expectations and then punish ourselves when we fail.
 I’m suggesting something easier and more rewarding; baby steps.

 There is no need to sell all your belongings and hit the road or leave your marriage and run away to Paris to be a painter.
 That’s more likely to happen in the movies than in our real lives.
 (If that idea appeals to you though, don’t let me stop you.
 Be sure to send me an update and/or photos!)
 For the rest of us, baby steps are the better option.